Techtonica/curriculum/databases/relational-databases.md

 - Explain the concept of a relational database and the use of schemas to enforce structure
 - Execute basic SQL commands for CRUD with a database
 - Perform basic selects and joins to find the requested information
-- Create tables using DDL
-- Understand the existence of different SQL dialects
 - Understand the existence of other database types
-- Become familiar with ORMs
 - Consider how to model data for relational databases

 ### Specific Things to Learn

 - The specific problems a database solves
-- Users of databases
 - Structure of a relational database; tables with columns and references to other tables
 - Few basic column types
-- The four basic SQL verbs and their use
+- The four basic SQL operators and their use
-- Bonus topic for the advanced: foreign key constraints
-- Explain different databases with slightly different dialects (MySQL - PostgreSQL)
 - Explain existence of other types of non-relational, non-sql databases that will be encountered

 ### Materials